OpenAstronomy/openastronomy.github.io/_projects/2024/sunpy/eclipse.md

 ---
 name: Solar Eclipse analysis with sunpy
-desc: Process and analysis images taken of the total solar eclipse that crosses the US in 2024
+desc: Process and analysis photographs taken of the total solar eclipse that crosses the US in 2024
 requirements:
  - Experience with Python
  - Background with Physics or Astronomy